 Flexible hours is one of the main benefits of home working.
 If you’re working at home so you can spend more time with your family, then make sure you do it.
 Cherish the time you would have otherwise been commuting, spend your lunchbreak building lego towers, or kicking a football around in the garden.

 If your type of work allows, why not start work earlier and have an early finish, or take a couple of hours for lunch and work for an extra hour once your children are in bed.
 As long as working time is clearly defined, the other hours are yours to enjoy.

 Work is work

 Create a space that makes you feel like you’re at work.
 Home office design is key to making sure you, and everyone else in the home knows that your designated space is your place of work.
 If you’re working in a creative role, make sure your office space inspires you to do the best job you can.
-If you’re fixing computers from home, ensure the space is set up to meet the needs of the business.
+If you’re making greeting cards from home, for example, you’re going to need enough space for something like a Duplo DC-516 Cutter Creaser.
+That might mean you need to turn a whole room into your working space.
 Whatever your job, creating the right space to reinforce that you’re at work is key to keeping your work and home life separate; even if they’re only rooms apart!

 It’s also a good idea to keep your office space child-free.
 Sticky fingers on your keyboard is one thing, but drawings on the back of important documents is a no-no.

 Working from home with a young family can be tough, but it can also be extremely rewarding.
 If you’re considering it, good on you.
 By putting simple boundaries in place for both yourself and your children, you can get on with your work and then enjoy the extra time you get with your family.